DSheirer/jmbe/README.md

 it may download some additional files needed for installing the gradle build tool and some java libraries needed for compiling the jmbe library code.

-* The compiled JMBE library will be located at:
+* The compiled JMBE library will be located in a sub-folder named '\build\libs', for example:

 > C:\Users\Denny\Downloads\jmbe-0.3.4\jmbe\build\libs\jmbe-0.3.4.jar